 - Removing the finished joint from the fixture and taking off any remaining flux

 As resistance brazing involves the use of a torch flame and close proximity to potentially hazardous fumes, proper safety precautions must be taken to prevent employee injuries.
 There are a number of steps we may take to create a safe work environment, including:

-- Providing and using proper protection equipment, including personal protection equipment (PPE) such as shaded goggles, gloves, and respirators and ventilation systems that feature exhaust hoods and fans to carry fumes away from employees
+- Providing and using proper protective equipment, including personal protection equipment (PPE) such as shaded goggles, gloves, and respirators, and ventilation systems that feature exhaust hoods and fans to carry fumes away from employees

 - Ensuring all base metals are thoroughly cleaned before beginning any brazing operation to reduce the risk of forming hazardous fumes or inadequate joint bonds